 Erosion-driven ESG issues understandably grab fewer headlines than the more abrupt and sometimes dramatic event-driven issues.
 How have these Key Issues performed over the entire seven-year study period?
 The exhibit below shows the performance of the equal-weighted Q5-Q1 portfolios over time.

 Carbon emissions (E pillar) showed the most significant gross outperformance of all Key Issues, with health and safety and labor management (both S pillar) and corruption (G pillar) in second, third and fourth place, respectively.
-Between 2012 and 2019, for these four top-performing Key Issues, the outperformance of the top-scoring companies over the bottom companies ranged from 26% (carbon emissions) to 21% (labor management) cumulatively, or 3.8% and 3.0% on an average annualized basis.
+Between 2012 and 2019, for these four top-performing Key Issues, the outperformance of the top-scoring companies over the bottom companies ranged from 33% (carbon emissions) to 23% (corruption) cumulatively, or 5.3% and 3.2% on an average annualized basis.
 These top-performing Key Issues indicate that erosion risks were more evenly distributed across the three pillars than event risks, which were more concentrated in the G pillar.

 With the exception of labor management, which also exhibited strong event-risk characteristics, the performance effects in the next exhibit were not driven by large losses suffered from distinct negative events during the study period.
 As the exhibit above indicated, these Key Issues reflected minimal event-risk differences; instead, the gains in returns accumulated gradually throughout the study period.
 This confirms the view that these Key Issues can present erosion risks that can more subtly, but cumulatively, influence stock prices over longer periods of time.